tomeshnet/mesh-orange/linux/README.md

     second and third usb port - device tree needs updating to enable video out / audio out - untested, not needed in a router build

+general:
+    Trial workqueue.power_efficient and possibly enable this by default using WQ_POWER_EFFICIENT_DEFAULT